tristanic/isolde/isolde/docs/source/api/core_objects.rst

 Some general key points:
-    * In general, the C++ :cpp:class:`ProperDihedral` objects are only created when needed. :py:func:`ProperDihedralMgr.get_dihedral` by default will work through the input list of residues, returning dihedrals that already exist and attempting to create those that don't.
+    * In general, the C++ :cpp:class:`ProperDihedral` objects are only created when needed. :py:func:`ProperDihedralMgr.get_dihedrals` by default will work through the input list of residues, returning dihedrals that already exist and attempting to create those that don't.
     * If any constituent atom in a C++ :cpp:class:`ProperDihedral` is deleted,